WomenPlusPlus/deploy-impact-23-kpi-3/docs/dbDocs.md

 The narrative of the ER diagram is as follows:

 - A user of the Web Application will be stored in the database.
-- The user will have one out of four roles, of which the Economist belongs to a circle, and the Gatekeeper created KPIs.
+- The user will have one out of four roles, of which the Economist belongs to a circle, and the Gatekeeper creates KPIs and also belongs to a circle.
+There will also be an admin and a guest user.
 - Once an economist belongs to a circle, it is able to fill in data for the kpi's each period, for the kpi's the circle is tracking.
 The value it fills in for the kpi has to adhere to the unit constraints of the unit that the KPI is supposed to be in.
 - A user which is an economist can belong to multiple circles and is therefore able to fill in kpi values for more than one circle.
 But he/she can only fill it in once per period per circle.